TBNRmisstry/forsakenbot/README.md

 # forsakenbot
 a bot that gives tips to be better at forsaken

-NOTE:  CURRENTLY NOT FINISHED I UPDATED THIS WHEN IT FINISHED
+NOTE:  CURRENTLY NOT FINISHED I UPDATED THIS WHEN IT FINISHED AND BELOW IS A INCOMPLETE COMMAND LIST!

 command list:

 /survivor-tip → Gives random tips for survivors (how to hide, teamwork, solving puzzles, juking the killer).

 /killer-tip → Gives random tips for killers (tracking survivors, ability use, map control).